Charlton W. Tebeau

-Charlton W. Tebeau (1904–2000) was the former chairperson of the department of history and a professor of history at the University of Miami and an American historian and author who specialized in the history of Florida.
+Charlton W. Tebeau (1904–2000) was an American historian and author who specialized in the history of Florida.
+He was a professor of history at the University of Miami and chaired its department of history.

 Born in Springfield, Georgia, Tebeau earned a bachelor's degree from The University of Tennessee at Chattanooga, and master's and doctoral degrees from The State University of Iowa.
 He took a teaching job at the University of Miami in 1939, where he remained for 37 years, ultimately serving as chairman of its History Department for 23 years.

 Tebeau helped start the Historical Museum of Southern Florida in Miami and served as editor of its annual historical journal, Tequesta, for 40 years.

 Tebeau wrote many books on the history of Florida.
 Best known is A History of Florida, which was published in 1971 by University of Miami Press.
 This was the most comprehensive history of Florida published to that time, and became a standard textbook.
 Described as "among the greatest achievements in the field of Florida historiography", it is now in its third edition.
 Esquire magazine named Tebeau a super-prof in 1966.

 The Charlton W. Tebeau Chair in American History was established at the University of Miami in Tebeau's honor.
 There are currently two Tebeau Chairs of history: Michael Bernath (Tebeau Assistant Professor) and Robin F. Bachin (Tebeau Associate Professor).
 The Florida Historical Association also annually awards the "Charlton Tebeau Book Award" for the publication of a general interest book on Florida history.